 Medical Marijuana is key to healthy life.
 It possesses a wide array of therapeutic benefits.
 Access it with a medical marijuana card in Massachusetts.
 Here you’ll find answers to all your concerns and queries related to medical marijuana in Massachusetts.

-To know how to get a medical marijuana card in Massachusetts you should know that the minimum age to apply is 18.
+To know how to get a Massachusetts medical marijuana card you should know that the minimum age to apply is 18.
 What you need to have is a qualifying condition stated under the law.
 Caregivers are also allowed to apply for a medical marijuana card on behalf of the qualifying patients.

 Before you can apply to the Massachusetts Medical Use of Marijuana Program, you need to find a health care provider to diagnose you.